 Learning differences and self-control

 What they are: Trouble with reading, writing, or math.
 Kids who struggle in these areas are as smart as their classmates but are often misunderstood.
-Others may think kids are not trying hard enough or that they can’t improve their skills.
+Others may think kids aren’t trying hard enough or that they can’t improve their skills.

 The self-control connection: Kids with learning differences often get frustrated when they don’t do well at something, even when they’re trying really hard.
 It’s also common for them to feel anxious about school.
 That can lead them to quickly give up on homework and tests.